-Business owners have numerous responsibilities, one of which is to pay taxes.
+Among the numerous responsibilities a business owner has, paying taxes is an important one.
 They must know which employer taxes they’re required to pay, when the taxes are due, and ensure that tax payments are submitted on time.
 In some businesses, a bookkeeper keeps up with FUTA, FICA, estimated, and other taxes paid quarterly and annually.
 But, what is FUTA?

 This post will explain what is FUTA tax, its benefits, which businesses pay unemployment insurance taxes, how to file FUTA taxes, and tips to reduce the tax your business owes.